kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 If the framework finds a loop in the yaml configuration (see [../mcp_frm/README.md](../mcp_frm/README.md)), it executes the specified pipeline sequentially on each element of the list of iterators registered at latest.

 If there is no registered list of iterators or its is empty, the loop kernel will not be executed at all.
-The framework allows to define embedded loops in a yaml configuration, for instance lets regard the following hypotetic pipeline which is going to list the contet of the sub folders of the input folders given in the **input_path** element.
+The framework allows to define embedded loops in a yaml configuration, for instance lets regard the following pipeline which is going to list the content of the input folder given in the **input_path** element and of its sub-folders (for the the complete yaml configuration, see the [getting started use case](../mcp_use_case_getting_started/README.md)).

 ```
 pipelines:
   - main_p:
       - list_dir:
           - { relative_path: True, output_for_iteration: True }
       - loop: list_input_dirs_p

+  - list_input_dirs_p:
-  - list_input_dirs_pL
+      - processing_files_p: ~
       - list_dir:
           - { 'only_file_names_return': True, 'output_for_iteration': True }
       - loop: processing_files_p

   - processing_files_p:
-	- print: ~
+      - print_to_stdout: ~
 ```

 ### Accessing to the current iterator within the loop kernel